How to Access Control Panel in Windows 11

 The Control Panel isn’t a central part of Windows 11 and is hidden from most users.
 Users must now search to find and use it to make some changes.
 Although the Windows Settings app is favored for everything related to system settings, some changes can still be done in Control Panel, so it isn’t dead yet.

-Below will show you how to open and use the Control Panel in Windows 11.
+Below, you will learn how to open and use the Control Panel in Windows 11.

 To start using the Control Panel in Windows 11, follow the steps below.